Glossary of Terms

 E3 Three Phase [electrical power]

-EAN or EANx Enriched Air Nitrox
+EAN / EANx Enriched Air Nitrox

-EANx32, EANx36, etc. Enriched Air Nitrox, i.e., EANx40 = 40% oxygen
+EANx32, EANx36, etc. Enriched Air Nitrox percentage designation, i.e., EANx40 = 40% oxygen

 EN European Standard